-Our study and evaluation made for the limited purpose described in the first paragraph would not necessarily disclose all material weaknesses in the system.
-Accordingly, we do not express an opinion on the system of internal accounting control of the City of East Palo Alto taken as a whole.
-However, our study and evaluation disclosed the following conditions that we believe result in more than a relatively low risk that errors or irregularities in amounts that would be material in relation to general purpose financial statements of the City of East Palo Alto may occur and not be detected within a timely period.
+Also, our examination, made in accordance with the standards mentioned above, would not necessarily disclose material weaknesses in the internal control systems used solely in administering nonmajor federal financial assistance programs.

+However, our study and evaluation and our examination disclosed the following conditions that we believe result in more than a relatively low risk that errors or irregularities in amounts that would be material to a federal financial assistance program may occur and not be detected within a timely period.